 Bucks In The Way

 Standing stoutly between the Nets and the next step toward the NBA Finals are the Milwaukee Bucks (No. 3 seed from the East).
 The Bucks, the immovable object in this analogy, dispatched the Miami Heat in four straight and in the process surrendered an average of just 98 points a game.

 In the classic offense-defense matchup, the odds makers like the offense.
-The Nets are listed as about a -200 sports betting favorite to win the series on DraftKings and FanDuel, which begins Saturday with Brooklyn at home.
+The Nets are listed as about a -200 sports betting favorite to win the series on the NY Sportsbooks DraftKings and FanDuel, which begins Saturday with Brooklyn at home.

 So far, the Nets have put to rest any concerns about chemistry or lack thereof among their three superstars who played just eight games together in the regular season.